pgmesa/pgmesa/README.md

 ## Hi there 👋

 Thanks for dropping by, hope you find some of my work interesting
-- 📚 I'm a Biomedical Engineer graduated from the Polytechnic University of Madrid (ETSIT) with an MSc in Artificial Intelligence.
 - ⚡ I'm passionate about everything related to Software, Computer Science and Machine Learning, especially when it comes to deep neural networks.

 ### Programming skill set